 I served this with a side salad to round out the meal.
 Can’t just be meat and potatoes, right?

 This house favorite uses chopped chicken that gets browned, drenched in a easy, lemony caper pan sauce and tops mashed potatoes for a perfect comfort dinner.
 Whether you make the mashed potatoes from scratch or not, this works when pasta is not something you’re in the mood for.

-I quickly quartered some potatoes, boiled then mashed them and was ready to eat and kick back.
+I quickly quartered some potatoes, boiled then mashed them, and was ready to eat and kick back.

 Actually I made this Chopped Chicken Piccata with Mashed Potatoes 2 days in a row because I was so hungry I forgot to take photos the first evening.
-If you like this try my Creamy Pesto Chicken Pasta, Chicken Tortellini Dijon Alfredo, or this German Fried Potatoes with Chicken.
+If you like this try my Creamy Pesto Chicken Pasta, Chicken Tortellini Dijon Alfredo, or these German Fried Potatoes with Chicken.
 Enjoy!